seaarts/proppy/README.md

 The `-e` allows you to edit the contents and have your instalation automatically updated.

 ## Examples
-See the `notebooks` folder for examples on how to use the package.
+See the `notebooks` folder for examples on how to use the package (not yet public).